cxtraa/cxtraa.github.io/index.md

 Hi, I'm Moosa, an undergraduate at the University of Cambridge.
 I write here about anything I find interesting within mathematics, physics, and machine learning.
 Some of the topics I've written about include statistical mechanics, information theory, and singular learning theory.

-I'm currently doing research at CAISH (Cambridge AI Safety Hub) in singular learning theory (SLT).
-This is a novel field that hypothesises that models generalise by converging to degenerate singularities, where they can reduce their effective dimension and obtain better performance on unseen data.
-Right now, I'm researching the training dynamics of natural gradient descent to better understand the geometry of the loss landscape.
+I'm currently looking for internships and research opportunities in machine learning and AI safety.
+I previously did work on developmental interpretability and singular learning theory (SLT) where I investigated the training dynamics of natural gradient descent and stochastic gradient descent through the lens of the local learning coefficient.
+This work culminated in a research paper which can be found [here](https://arxiv.org/abs/2409.04913).

 ## Contact